Kuysam/viewsboost-tailwind/README.md

 - If you see 400 errors from YouTube API, check your `.env` keys and restart the dev server.
 - If you see Firestore errors about missing user docs, make sure onboarding is up to date and your Firestore rules allow user doc creation.

+### Security Notice

+Please **do not commit** the `serviceAccountKey.json` file to version control.
+It contains sensitive credentials and should be managed securely.